marialma/marialma.github.io/README.md

 I really like Sankey diagrams.

-I speak conversational Mandarin Chinese, I understand Shanghainese, and I'm slowly learning Swahili and French.
+I speak conversational Mandarin Chinese, I understand Shanghainese, and I'm slowly learning French.

 ## Interests
 I'm interested in improving quality of healthcare, and I believe in the promise of technology to achieve this.